Space4444/Gravity-Lens/README.md

 All game objects and background are generated procedurally.
 There are shaders that simulate "gravitational lens" and "gravitational redshift" effects.

-### How to play

-To run the game, open the file "Gravity.apk" on Android or "gravitylens.exe" on Windows.
+You can play on web at the links above or download and install "Gravity.apk" on Android or download "Win64Build" and open "Gravity Lens.exe" on Windows.

 ## License